Laura6826/pands-weekly-tasks/README.md

-# Repository of weekly tasks for the module: Programming and Scripting, 2024
+# Repository of weekly tasks for the module: Programming and Scripting, 2024 as part of the Higher Diploma in Science, Data Analytics.

 ## *Author: Laura Lyons*